 The US got involved in 2009 with a coalition of supporters including the National Institute of Health (NIH) and other government entities.

 Supplementally Speaking joins the NIH in helping raise awareness of rare diseases that may impact you, a loved-one, a friend or community member.

-According to RareDiseaseDay.us, a rare disease is any disease, disorder, illness or condition affecting fewer than 200,000 people in the US.
+According to RareDiseaseDay.uslink opens in a new window, a rare disease is any disease, disorder, illness or condition affecting fewer than 200,000 people in the US.
 They affect 1 in 10 Americans, or more than 30 million people, collectively.
 50% of rare diseases affect children.

 To look at this another way, consider that nearly 86 million Americans suffer from cardiovascular disease,1 yet there are more Americans who live with a rare disease than ALL of those who have HIV, Heart Disease or Stroke.2